 Crane Street is situated off one of Chichester's main streets; North Street.
 The street used to attract workers from around the city centre, bringing footfall to the street.
 Following the COVID-19 pandemic, the increase in hybrid working patterns has resulted in reduced footfall along the street and the closure of several shops.
 Positively, while there are a variety of landlords on the street (including CDC), there is already an established business relationship between many of the landlords, which allows for exploring opportunities to implement aesthetic changes to the street.
 There are already a good number of independent businesses on the street, and this could be further strengthened to create an independent retail destination within the city centre.
-Focusing on the type of offering on Crane Street will also be key
+Focusing on the type of offering on Crane Street will also be key.

-Lead & Partners: Objective/s met: • Lead/s: Chichester BID or to a more flexible retail offering that combines Partners: CDC & Private Landowners experiential retail and leisure • Consultees: Chichester City council Constraints & Deliverability: Evidence of need and/or opportunity: Viability of the retail market Chichester has a thriving independent speciality retail and food sector • Planning permission delayed/refused A need to improve wayfinding around th ne city to link together key visitor sites Develop a USP • A need for better integration across the city that will activate its' assets Approximate Timescales: Funding: Next Steps: • Short Term (<3 years) Private developer funding Create a Crane Street working group with • Low (< f5m) landlords and Chichester BID
+Lead & Partners: Objective/s met: • Lead/s: Chichester BID Support the transition of the retail sector to a more flexible retail offering that combines experiential retail and leisure Partners: CDC & Private Landowners Consultees: Chichester City council Constraints & Deliverability: Evidence of need and/or opportunity: Viability of the retail market Chichester has a thriving independent speciality retail and food sector Planning permission delayed/refused A need to improve wayfinding around the city to link together key visitor sites Develop a USP A need for better integration across the city that will activate its' assets Approximate Timescales: Funding: Next Steps: Short Term (3 years) Private developer funding Create a Crane Street working group with • Low (< £5m) landlords and Chichester BID